samzilverberg/cordova-mixpanel-plugin/README.md

 `mixpanel.track` to track events.<br/>
 `alias` or `identify` (depending on use case) to set the id for people events (after login or register).<br/>
 `people.set` to set properties on the people entity identified before.<br/>
-you can read more about mixpanel api in their reference: https://mixpanel.com/help/reference <br/>
+You can read more about mixpanel api in their reference: https://mixpanel.com/help/reference <br/>

 #### Usage